Litoria nigrofrenata

 Description

 A medium-sized species of frog reaching up to 4.5 cm in body length.
 It has a brown or reddish-brown back, which is grey during the day when the frog is inactive.
 The male sometimes has yellow sides.
 There is a black stripe from the tip of the snout to past the arm.
 The upper lip is white.
 The belly is white and the male has a grey-yellow throat.
 The pupil is horizontal and the iris is gold in the upper half and dark brown in the lower half.
 The backs of the thighs are yellow, with darker flecks.
 Fingers are unwebbed and toes are three-quarters webbed, both with small discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species remain in the genus Litoria, retaining its species name of Litoria nigrofrenata.

 Breeding Biology